Clinical Movement

 SyndromeGene / ProteinKey FeaturesPathology

-Unverricht–Lundborg (EPM1)CSTB (cystatin B); AROnset 6–16 yr; stimulus-sensitive myoclonus + GTC; mild cognitive decline; Finnish/MediterraneanNo storage material; cerebellar atrophy late
+Unverricht–Lundborg (EPM1)CSTB (cystatin B); AROnset 6–16 yr; stimulus-sensitive myoclonus + GTC; relatively preserved cognition (contrast with rapidly progressive dementia of Lafora); Finnish/MediterraneanNo storage material; cerebellar atrophy late

 Lafora disease (EPM2)EPM2A (laforin) or NHLRC1 (malin); AROnset 12–17 yr; rapidly progressive; occipital seizures; dementiaLafora bodies (PAS-positive polyglucosan inclusions) in skin, liver, brain